TeknooSoftware/states/README.md

 Quick How-to to implement your first stated class
 -------------------------------------------------
-Quick How-to to learn how use this library : [Startup](docs/howto/quick-startup.md).
+Quick How-to to learn how to use this library : [Startup](docs/howto/quick-startup.md).

 Behavior Documentation
 ----------------------